influxdata/influxdb/CONTRIBUTING.md

 * Full details of your operating system (or distribution) e.g. 64-bit Ubuntu 14.04.
 * The version of InfluxDB you are running
 * Whether you installed it using a pre-built package, or built it from source.
 * A small test case, if applicable, that demonstrates the issues.

+Remember the golden rule of bug reports: **The easier you make it for us to reproduce the problem, the faster it will get fixed.**

 Test cases should be in the form of `curl` commands.
 For example:
 ```
+# create database
+curl -G http://localhost:8086/query --data-urlencode "q=CREATE DATABASE mydb"

+# create retention policy
+curl -G http://localhost:8086/query --data-urlencode "q=CREATE RETENTION POLICY myrp ON mydb DURATION 365d REPLICATION 1 DEFAULT"

+# write data
+curl -d '{"database" : "mydb", "retentionPolicy" : "myrp", "points": [{"name":"cpu","tags":{"region":"useast","host":"server_1","service":"redis"},"fields":{"value":61}}]}' -H "Content-Type: application/json" http://localhost:8086/write

 # Delete a Measurement
 curl -G http://localhost:8086/query  --data-urlencode 'db=mydb' --data-urlencode 'q=DROP MEASUREMENT cpu'

 # Query the Measurement, it should return no data, but data comes back.
 curl -G http://localhost:8086/query  --data-urlencode 'db=mydb' --data-urlencode 'SELECT * from cpu'
 ```
 If you don't include a clear test case like this, your issue may not be investigated, and may even be closed.
+If writing the data is too difficult, please zip up your data directory and include a link to it in your bug report.

 Please note that issues are *not the place to file general questions* such as "how do I use collectd with InfluxDB?"
 Questions of this nature should be sent to the [Google Group](https://groups.google.com/forum/#!forum/influxdb), not filed as issues.
 Issues like this will be closed.